SAME-DAY APPOINTMENTS AVAILABLE

 When you've lost a tooth, it only makes sense to replace it with a restoration that looks and functions like a natural tooth.
 A traditional crown does just that and is often referred to as a "cap" because it fits over an existing tooth like a hat covers a head.
 Traditionally, this prosthetic was made in a dental lab with impressions taken of your teeth and sent to the lab for the fabrication of the porcelain or metal cap.
 An indirect restoration required at least two visits to complete.

 A dental crown is a restoration that fits over the top of a damaged tooth.
 Its purpose is to restore a tooth's function and appearance.
 Crowns are used most often to restore teeth affected by decay or trauma.
 This restoration can be made from a variety of materials, including gold, porcelain, or zirconia.
-Porcelain crowns are popular because they can be tinted to match surrounding teeth.
-That makes them an excellent choice for front teeth.
+Porcelain crowns are popular because they can be tinted to match surrounding teeth, making them an excellent choice for front teeth.
 Zirconia offers the strength of metal-free dentistry.
 It is also durable and translucent, so it won't show a dark line at the gumline.
 Gold is still a good choice for back teeth because it is the most durable option available.
 Gold is also an effective material to use for molars because it can withstand the biting pressure that is applied to them.

-However, today's modern dentistry allows us to fabricate your permanent crown right in your San Jose dentists's office while you wait!
+However, today's modern dentistry allows us to fabricate your permanent crown right in your San Jose dentist's office while you wait!
 That means no temporaries – you won't have to wear a temporary while your final crown is fabricated at the dental lab.

 Your dentist will take a digital scan of your prepared tooth using a special intraoral scanner.
 The digital impression is sent to a 3D printer in the office, where your crown will be created out of ceramic in about fifteen minutes or less!
 Then, your dentist will permanently bond it to your natural tooth.
 You'll walk out of your appointment with a new temporary crown to wear until your next visit, where the permanent crown will be bonded into your mouth.